lra/mackup/README.md

 ## How can I tell Mackup to not sync an application ?

-In your home folder, create a file name `.mackup.cfg` and add the application names to ignore in the `Ignored Applications` section, one by line.
+In your home folder, create a file named `.mackup.cfg` and add the application names to ignore in the `Ignored Applications` section, one by line.

 ```ini